puppetlabs/puppet-docs/source/pe/3.7/console_navigating_live_mgmt.markdown

 ### Disabling/Enabling Live Management

 In some cases, after you install PE, you may find that your workflow requires live management to be disabled.
-You can disable/enable live management at any time by editing the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the puppet master.
+You can disable/enable live management at any time by editing the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the Puppet master.
 Note that after making your change, you must run `sudo /etc/init.d/pe-httpd restart` to complete the process.

 By default, `disable_live_managment` is set to `false`, but you can also configure your [answer file installations][install_automated] or [upgrades][install_upgrading] to disable/enable live management as needed during installation or upgrade.